mattrmiller/go-bedrock/README.md

 ## Contributing
 See the [Contributing Guide](/CONTRIBUTING.md) for steps on how to contribute to this project.

+## Feedback
+Feedback is greatly appreciated.
+This project is interested in feedback centered on the user experience of the tool.
+Workflows that the tool supports well, or don't support at all?
+Do any of the commands have surprising effects, output, or results?
+Please file an issue, describing what you did or wanted to do, what you expected to happen, and what actually happened.

 ## Author
 [Matthew R. Miller](https://github.com/mattrmiller)